-An ultra-luxury conservation-based resort occupying just two percent of a 7,000 nature reserve in the Greater Blue Mountain World Heritage Area.
+An ultra-luxury conservation-based resort occupying just one percent of a 7,000 nature reserve in the Greater Blue Mountain World Heritage Area.

 A scenic 2.5 hour drive from Sydney, located on Australia's Great Dividing Range between the Wollemi National Park and the Gardens of Stone National Park, within the World Heritage-listed Greater Blue Mountains.
 The resort occupies just one percent of its own 7,000 acre conservancy.
 The Wolgan Valley is approximately 26 kilometres long and seven kilometres wide.
 The Wolgan River cuts a deep gorge through the sandstone in part of the valley, forming a bottleneck that is only one kilometre wide.
 Steep cliffs contrast with the gentle curve of the valley floor and a picturesque road winds along the river to reach the resort on the eastern end.

 Emirates One&Only Wolgan Valley is located approximately 190 kilometres or a three-hour drive from Sydney in the Greater Blue Mountains region, nestled between the Gardens of Stone National Park and Wollemi National Park.
 Guests can arrive to the resort via a private chauffeur car service, or alternatively enjoy an unforgettable aerial journey via helicopter over Sydney and the Greater Blue Mountains.

 Sydney Central Business District (CBD) via Richmond and Bells Line; approximately 184 km.
 Please note that this route requires tolls.